-The Bank has only one trading subsidiary, being Hodge Life Assurance Company Limited ("Hodge Life").
+The Bank has only one trading subsidiary, being Hodge Life Assurance Company Limited.
 All other subsidiaries are dormant and have therefore been excluded from this document.
 These dormant subsidiaries are also excluded from the Bank's regulatory reporting.

-Julian Hodge Bank Limited - the Bank's principal lending activities comprise equity release and commercial lending.
-Equity release, which is offered through the Hodge Lifetime brand, involves the provision of lifetime mortgages or home reversion plans to retired people in order that they can use their homes to raise money to fund their retirement.
+Julian Hodge Bank Limited - the Bank's principal lending activities comprise lifetime mortgages and commercial lending.
+Lifetime mortgages, which are offered through the Hodge Lifetime brand, involve the provision of loan facilities to enable people to use their homes to raise money to fund their retirement.
 Commercial lending involves the provision of finance to clients operating within the property sector.
 The Bank also invests in other financial instruments for investment purposes (for example corporate bonds) and as a means of managing its liquidity profile (for example gilts and bank deposits).